 Don’t worry.
-We’ve removed some of the guesswork with best practices and tips to help make software internationalization and localization efficient, effective and successful.
+We’ve removed some of the guesswork with our list of software localization best practices and tips to help make internationalization and localization efficient, effective and successful.

 Let’s get to work.

 Fight the urge to start your i18n efforts with just one or two developers.
 You’ll find them juggling “higher-priority” projects and losing momentum on your product launch.
-Instead, create a dedicated software localization team with multiple internal developers and/or third-party contractors.
+Instead, create a dedicated software localization team with multiple internal developers and/or third-party contractors who are familiar with best practices for localizing websites and apps.
 This approach will quickly improve the learning and socialization of internationalization techniques and keep projects on track.

 Internationalizing existing software inevitably reveals i18n issues.
 These can be challenging to find and resolve among thousands or even millions of lines of code.
 Fortunately, static analysis offered by software localization platforms make it easier.
 You can also simplify the process by developing a method that checks new source code as it’s being written.
 This way, i18n becomes part of the agile process rather than a costly afterthought addressed in backlogs.

 It’s a good idea to educate yourself on available localization tools from the start to maximize their benefits.
 Technology such as terminology management, translation memory, RESTful APIs, CMS connectors and other integrations can reduce manual effort, add quality checks and save time and reduce cost.
 Your localization partner should be able to help you make use of these tools as part of the localization process (more on this later).